 Because the artworks we will encounter will be both exciting and provocative, we think that students will find this hard intellectual work deeply rewarding, sometimes in unexpected ways.
 We expect to learn from students and to share an intellectual adventure in an ever-evolving, engrossing artistic terrain.
 While research writing and criticism will be emphasized, students will also be encouraged to pursue optional creative writing and music projects for possible presentation to the entire program.

-the humanities or the arts, especially creative writing and music
+This offering will prepare you for careers and advanced study in: the humanities or the arts, especially creative writing and music

 $50 for admission to museums, concerts, and other similar venues.

 Scheduled for: Day